Keio University

 Introduction

-In this article, we report on a career support networking event piloted for international students studying at Keio University who wish to find employment at companies in Japan after graduation or completion of their studies.
-Regarding the actual state of the networking event, Juri Morisawa (then Manager of International and Student Support, Shonan Fujisawa Campus (SFC) Academic Affairs) will provide details, and Shinnosuke Obi will add supplementary explanations regarding the surrounding circumstances.
+In this article, we report on a career support discussion meeting piloted for international students studying at Keio University who wish to find employment at companies within Japan after graduation or completion of their studies.
+Morisawa (then Manager of Academic Affairs, International/Student Support at Shonan Fujisawa Campus (SFC)) will describe the actual state of the meeting, and Obi will provide supplementary explanations regarding the surrounding circumstances.

-Career Support Networking Event Hosted by the Tokyo Mita Club
+Career Support Discussion Meeting Hosted by the Tokyo Mita Club

-On April 20, the first career support networking event for international students hosted by the Tokyo Mita Club—a private members' club for Keio University alumni—was held.
-The event primarily targeted international students in the Faculty of Economics' PEARL program and the Faculty of Policy Management and Faculty of Environment and Information Studies' GIGA program, both of which use English as the primary language of instruction.
-A preliminary survey of students in both programs regarding their needs and desires showed that over 80% of respondents were interested in participating in career events, and 69 expressed a desire to attend.
+On April 20, the first career support discussion meeting for international students was hosted by the Tokyo Mita Club, a membership club for Keio University alumni.
+The primary targets were international students studying in the PEARL program at the Faculty of Economics and the GIGA program at the Faculty of Policy Management and Faculty of Environment and Information Studies, both of which use English as the primary language of instruction.
+A preliminary survey of students in both programs regarding their needs and wishes showed that over 80% of respondents were interested in participating in career events, and 69 students expressed a desire to attend.
 Based on these results, the organizers and the university held discussions and organized a career support event primarily for international students with a certain level of Japanese language proficiency.

-The first half of the program consisted of talks by alumni regarding "Employment in Japan" and "Industry Overviews for Finance, Trading Companies, and IT."
-In the second half, tables were set up by industry, where individual explanations and consultations were provided at each table.
-The enthusiastic explanations by Keio University alumni and the individual consultations in the second half provided a unique opportunity to hear directly from Keio University alumni active in Japanese companies.
-As a result, the scheduled two hours were significantly extended as time ran out for both segments.
+The first half of the program consisted of talks by alumni regarding "Working in Japan" and "Industry explanations for finance, trading companies, and IT."
+In the second half, tables were set up by industry for individual explanations and consultations.
+The enthusiastic explanations by Keio University alumni and the individual consultations in the second half provided a rare opportunity to hear directly from Keio University alumni active in Japanese companies.
+As a result, the scheduled two hours were significantly extended because time ran out.

 According to a post-event survey of 34 participants, 83% of respondents were satisfied overall, 83% were satisfied with the talks in the first half, and 69% were satisfied with the individual consultation sessions in the second half.
-Positive comments included, "I received kind and helpful advice," "I understood the perspective of HR and how people in the industry view international students," and "My motivation for job hunting in Japan increased."
-Regarding requests for improvement, students sought information that would help them form a more concrete image of employment in Japan, such as "I want more specific explanations of content," "I wanted to know what kind of work is done in the first three years after joining a company in each industry," "I want to know if there are companies providing opportunities to work overseas," and "I wanted the time for free questions to be longer."
+Positive comments included, "I received kind advice," "I understood the perspective of HR and how people in the industry view international students," and "My motivation for job hunting in Japan increased."
+Regarding requests for improvement, there were comments such as, "I want more specific explanations," "I wanted to know what kind of work people do in the first three years after joining each industry," "I want to know if there are companies providing opportunities to work overseas," and "I wanted more time for free questions."
+These indicated that students are seeking information that allows them to form a more concrete image of employment in Japan.

 As represented by the comment, "Thank you so much to make this meeting happen.
 It was a great one!", it was clear that while there is room for improvement, the international students fully recognized the significance and importance of this project and were grateful.